 In most cases, salmonella – more commonly referred to as “food poisoning” – can cause:

 It is possible, although not likely, to die from salmonella.
-In most cases in which dead occurred, the infected person was very young, significantly older, or has a weakened immune system.
+In most cases in which death occurred, the infected person was very young, significantly older, or has a weakened immune system.
 Salmonella has been identified in many types of mice.